Professor Laura Salisbury

 Please feel free to email if you would like to discuss your prospective project informally.

-2015 Imola Nagy-Seres, co-supervisor, ‘Empathy in Contemporary Fiction’
+2015 Imola Nagy-Seres, first supervisor, ‘Empathy in Contemporary Fiction’

 2015 Ana Tomcic, first supervisor, ‘Sexuality, Psychoanalysis and Drive in Modernist Women's Writing’ (South, West and Wales AHRC Doctoral Training Partnership)